harness/developer-hub/docs/feature-flags/ff-onboarding/ff-getting-started/java-quickstart.md

 ## Create a boolean Flag

-Harness Feature Flags support boolean and multivariate flagtypes.
+Harness Feature Flags support boolean and multivariate flag types.
 This quickstart uses a boolean Flag, which has only two variations, `true` or `false`.

 To create a boolean Flag:

 1. In **Feature Flags**, click **Flag**.
 2. Select the **Boolean** type.
-3. In **About the Flag**, in **Name**, enter a name for your boolean flagand click **Next**.
+3. In **About the Flag**, in **Name**, enter a name for your boolean flag and click **Next**.
 When you name a Feature Flag, Harness automatically generates its unique identifier based on the name you give it.
 You can edit the identifier when you are creating the Flag, but not after it is saved.
 If you rename the feature flag, the identifier remains the same.
 For more information, go to [Entity Identifier Reference](../../../platform/20_References/entity-identifier-reference.md).

 :::note
-If you need to make the flaga permanent Flag, select the checkbox **This is a permanent flag**.
+If you need to make the flag a permanent Flag, select the checkbox **This is a permanent flag**.
 :::

 4. In **Variation settings**, complete the following: